-In 2023, significant progress was achieved in specific KPIs across our portfolio, with the successful completion of two new investments.
-The number of female employees in leadership positions saw a notable increase from 48 in 2022 to 72 in 2023, reflecting approximately a 50% rise, while the number of females on the board of directors increased from 5 to 8 over the same period, demonstrating improved gender diversity at the highest levels.
-The number of FTE female employees also grew from 1,700 to 1,837, underscoring advancements in gender representation within our workforce.
-Financially, total sales surged from US\$ 345 million to US\$ 425.7 million, indicating robust revenue growth.
-Concurrently, our portfolio workforce expanded from 7,454 to 8,555 FTE employees, illustrating organizational growth and capacity.
-Moreover, Grit, within our portfolio, achieved a commendable 7% reduction in kilograms of CO2 emissions, underscoring its commitment to sustainability and environmental responsibility.
-These achievements collectively showcase our portfolio's progression in fostering gender diversity, financial strength, organizational expansion, and environmental stewardship throughout 2023.
+In 2024, significant progress was achieved in specific KPIs across our portfolio, with the completion of two new investments.
+The number of females on the board of directors increased from 8 in 2023 to 10 in 2024, demonstrating continued improvement in gender diversity at the highest levels.
+The number of FTE female employees also grew from 1,888 to 3,396, underscoring advancements in gender representation within our workforce.
+Financially, total sales rose from US\$ 425.7 million to US\$ 2,069 million, reflecting strong revenue growth.
+Concurrently, our portfolio workforce expanded from 8,754 to 11,710 FTE employees, illustrating organizational growth and capacity.
+Moreover, Grit, within our portfolio, achieved a further 14% reduction in kilograms of CO2 emissions, reinforcing its commitment to sustainability and environmental responsibility.
+These achievements collectively highlight our portfolio's continued progress in promoting gender diversity at board level, financial strength, workforce expansion, and environmental stewardship throughout 2024.
 What were the objectives of the sustainable investments that the financial product partially made and how did the sustainable investment contribute to such objectives?